Root007x/end_to_end_voice_rag/README.md

 - **TTS (Text-to-Speech):** AI answers are converted to voice using `edge-tts`.
 - **ChatGPT-Style UI:** Interactive Streamlit interface with a typing effect (streaming) for responses.
 - **FastAPI-Backend:** High-performance asynchronous API to handle all AI processing.
+- **Caching:** Redis-based caching for chat responses to reduce latency and API costs.

 ## 🛠️ Requirements